hrkt/awase-server/README.md

 ## It does...

-AWASE server gives REST-like API for choosing evnet holding date.
+AWASE server gives REST-like API for choosing event holding date.

 ## It does not...